AdityaVishwale/Linear_Regression/README.md

 # Linear_Regression

-Linear Regression Model on a Housing dataset
+# Basic Linear Regression Model on a Housing dataset

-Linear regression is a widely used regression technique.​ It’s employed for predicting a continuous target variable.​
+- Linear regression is a widely used regression technique.​
+- It’s employed for predicting a continuous target variable.​
-Assumption: Assumes a linear relationship between input features and the target.​
+- Assumption: Assumes a linear relationship between input features and the target.​

 1. Load and explore the data -->
 Import necessary libraries (pandas, numpy, matplotlib),